 How it Works

 By using the value based drafting technique, participants can gain an advantage over their competition by targeting their weaknesses.
-For example, if in the fifth round of the draft a competitor notices that the best player left to be drafted is a quarterback, but their opponents all have great quarterbacks, this pick would be a waste.
+For example, if in the fifth round of the draft, a competitor notices that the best player left to be drafted is a quarterback, but their opponents all have great quarterbacks, this pick would be a waste.
 Instead, the competitor notices that his or her opponents do not have many great running backs.
-In this case, the competitor should draft the best running back available so that they can gain an advantage in that position and outscore his or her opponents in every match at the running back position, by a wider margin than he or she would have with the remaining quarterback.
+In this case, the competitor should draft the best running back available so that they can gain an advantage in that position and outscore their opponents in every match at the running back position, by a wider margin than they would have with the remaining quarterback.

 How to Utilize VBD